Articles

 Pros of SweetProcess:

-• Includes version control and basic automation integrations
+- Includes version control and integration with Zapier for automation

 Cons of SweetProcess:

-• Lacks advanced LMS features like SCORM support, gamification, or robust testing
+- Lacks advanced LMS features such as SCORM support, gamification, and deep testing

-• High price point and minimum user requirement may be a barrier for smaller businesses
+- Higher price point and minimum user requirement may be a barrier for small businesses

-• Does not include compliance tracking or deep reporting features
+- Does not include compliance tracking or specialized support for mobile/field workers

 Process Street is a Compliance Operations Platform designed to turn static SOPs into dynamic, interactive workflows.
 The platform provides conditional logic, approvals, and assignments to enforce every step of a process, making it suitable for teams that prioritize operational consistency and audit-readiness.
-Plumbing companies benefit from its ability to standardize and automate repeatable processes, supporting both office and field staff.
+Plumbing companies benefit from its ability to standardize and automate repeatable processes, supporting both office and field staff with mobile-friendly checklists.

 The platform is known for its dynamic checklists and workflow automation, which help reduce errors and ensure compliance.
-Features like Process AI (Cora), available on the Enterprise plan, offer automated risk monitoring and regulatory flagging.
+Features like Process AI (Cora), available on the Enterprise plan, offer automated compliance monitoring and risk flagging.
 Process Street also provides centralized knowledge management, allowing policies and SOPs to be stored as live, searchable workflows.

 Integration is a key strength, with connections to over 1,000 apps via Zapier, Microsoft Power Automate, and a public API.
-The platform includes reporting and analytics dashboards to track progress and drive accountability.
-Security is robust, with SOC 2 Type 2, HIPAA, and advanced compliance features for regulated industries.
+The platform includes reporting and analytics for tracking progress and driving accountability, as well as advanced security features such as SOC 2 Type 2 and HIPAA compliance.
+These capabilities are particularly relevant for plumbing companies needing to manage compliance across multiple locations or teams.

 Pricing